10 Easy Household Swaps to Live Low-Waste

 Right on Kate!
 This is why I made the decision 2 years ago to try and live a more low-waste lifestyle in my home.
 I’m no “Sustainability Saint” and the past 2 years have been full of trial and error.
 The various products I’ve purchased and how easily or not-so-easily I was able to implement them into my daily routine is the learning curve I’m hoping to spare you today.
 Here is my list of 10 easy household swaps you can make to reduce your carbon footprint and the amount of trash you create for our beautiful planet.

 1. Don’t Be Clingy

-Traditional plastic wrap is toxic for the environment, costly to recycle and can release harmful chemicals like dioxin.
-A quick and easy swap would be to start using a beeswax wrap to help store your food.
-These wax cloths are biodegradable, sturdy, reusable, compostable and can even be cut into strips and used for fire starter when they’ve gone past their prime.
+Traditional plastic wrap is toxic for the environment, costly to recycle, and can release harmful chemicals like dioxin.
+A quick and easy swap is using a beeswax wrap to help store your food.
+These wax cloths are biodegradable, sturdy, reusable, compostable, and can even be cut into strips and used as a fire starter when they’re past their prime.
 I personally love using these Beeswax Wrap products for all my saran wrap needs.
 They use all organic products and come in many sizes and shapes to suit whatever items you need stored.
 If you are looking for a local vegan option, check out Plant Base in Bergen-Lafayette.
 They carry some fantastic vegan options for Zero Waste living.

 5. The Ole Switch-A-Roo